Friday, October 29, 2010

 Enjoy,

-Mrs Mix It's Home Made Pie or Tart Crust
+Home Made Pie or Tart Crust

 Okay so I have a little secret, this is my first time I have ever created a pie or tart crust recipe.
 I have seen recipes that incorporate eggs or vinegar.
 However, I wanted to create a recipe that I could pass on to my friends that have food allergies.
-This recipe incorporates flour, butter, shortening, sugar, salt and cold chilled water and the best part is I make it in the food processor.
+This recipe incorporates gluten free flour, butter, shortening, sugar, salt and cold chilled water and the best part is I make it in the food processor.

 Home Made Pie or Tart Crust Ingredients: